MagicMirrorOrg/MagicMirror-Documentation/about/support.md

 ## Discord

-If you prefer chat over slow talk, please join our [Discord channel](https://discord.gg/J5BAtvx).
+If you prefer chat to slow talk, please join our [Discord channel](https://discord.gg/J5BAtvx).